 - Explain practical strategies for strengthening military co-parenting relationships.

-To learn more or watch the recording of Part 1, Family Systems Trends and Transitions: What they Mean for Military Families, visit
+To learn more or watch the recording of part 1 of this series, visit

 Karen Shirer, Ph.D., serves as Educational Program Specialist for MFLN Family Transitions.
 In this role, she provides content expertise to support the development of learn events, scholarly manuscripts, and facilitation of webinars.
 She has 45 years of experience as an educator, manager, researcher, and administrator for family strengthening education programs in both formal and non-formal settings.
 In her previous Extension position before retiring, she provided statewide leadership for Extension programs in human development, health and nutrition, and financial empowerment education.